-Apulmiq (ciprofloxacin), previously known as Linhaliq and Pulmaquin, is an experimental antibiotic for the treatment of non-cystic fibrosis bronchiectasis with chronic Pseudomonas aeruginosa lung infection.
-It is being developed by Aradigm.
+Apulmiq (ciprofloxacin), known as Linhaliq in Europe and previously called Pulmaquin, is an experimental inhaled antibiotic for the treatment of non-cystic fibrosis bronchiectasis with chronic Pseudomonas aeruginosa lung infection.

 How Apulmiq works